mohitpai/journey-optimizer.en/help/using/email/aem-templates.md

 Once the Experience Manager template is available in Journey Optimizer as a content template, you can identify and incorporate the necessary content for the email, including personalization.

-Learn how to edit an personalize an email content in [this section](content-from-scratch.md).
+Learn how to edit and personalize an email content in [this section](content-from-scratch.md).

 When your content template is ready, [test and validate it](content-templates.md#test-template).
-You can then create emails based on this template, and complete the configuration of your [journey](../building-journeys/journey-gs.md) or [campaign](../campaigns/create-campaign.md) to send the message.
+You can then [create emails based on this template](email-templates.md), and complete the configuration of your [journey](../building-journeys/journey-gs.md) or [campaign](../campaigns/create-campaign.md) to send the message.